 When the Optimizer solves a new node, it will first call any routine set by XPRSaddcbprenode, which can be used to e.g. tighten bounds on columns (with XPRSchgbounds) as part of a user node presolve.
 Afterwards, the LP relaxation of the node problem is solved to obtain a feasible solution and a best bound for the node.
 This might be followed by one or more rounds of cuts.
 If the node problem is found to be infeasible or cutoff during this process, a routine set by XPRSaddcbinfnode will be called.
 Otherwise, a routine set by XPRSaddcboptnode will be called to let the user know that the optimizer now has an optimal solution to the LP relaxation of the node problem.
-In this routine, the user is allowed to add cuts (see section 5.9) and tighten bounds to tighten the node problem, or apply branching objects (see XPRS_bo_create) to separate on the current node problem.
+In this routine, the user is allowed to add cuts (see section 5.9) and tighten bounds to tighten the node problem.
 If the user modifies the problem inside this optnode callback routine, the optimizer will automatically resolve the node LP and, if the LP is still feasible, call the optnode routine again.